Transipedia/KaMRaT/README.md

 # KaMRaT

 -----
-KaMRaT is a C++ tool for finding subsequences with interesting properties in large NGS datasets.
+KaMRaT is a C++ tool for finding substrings with interesting properties in large NGS datasets.

 KaMRaT requires a k-mer count matrix extracted from the NGS files (e.g. with Jellyfish), and labels for each sample.